Caring for Your Caregiver |

 Many caregivers feel so overwhelmed by caregiving and juggling the demands of day-to-day life that they don’t eat well, sleep enough, get exercise, see friends, or do anything other than work and provide care.

-This can lead to feelings of anger and resentment and can put an emotional strain on your relationship, no matter how much you love each other.
-You can help your caregiver find time to recharge by coordinating and/or supporting respite care, which is when family, friends, or professional caregivers fill in to provide care or just spend time with you. |
+You can help your caregiver find time to recharge by coordinating and/or supporting respite care, which is when family, friends, or professional caregivers fill in to provide care or just spend time with you.

 |